Sophie Albert

-Bianca Regina Lyttle Reyes-Abrenica (born August 3, 1990), known professionally as Sophie Albert, is a Filipino actress and television personality of European (Spanish-Italian and Irish-Portuguese) and Chinese descent.
+Bianca Regina Lyttle Reyes-Abrenica (born August 3, 1990), known professionally as Sophie Albert, is a Filipino actress, television personality, model, and singer of European (Spanish-Italian and Irish-Portuguese) and Chinese descent.
 She joined the GMA Network in 2017 and signed an exclusive contract with Sparkle.

 Career

 2010–2016: Early television career

 Albert was one of the new talents launched by ABS-CBN's Star Magic in their Batch 15 in 2007, using the name Bianca Reyes (maiden name).
 From a young age, it was already her dream to be an actress.
 She joined Star Magic without telling her parents because her mother did not wish for her to enter show business because she was still young and studying.
 This was also the reason why she left showbiz soon after.

 In 2012, again without the knowledge of her parents, Albert joined the televised talent search Artista Academy of TV5.
 She became the competition's female grand winner, The Best Actress.
 Albert has mentioned that her winning the competition has convinced her mother of letting her re-enter and stay in the entertainment industry.

 TV5's management suggested she use a screen name instead of her real name because of the abundance of Biancas and Reyeses already present in the Philippine entertainment.
 She chose to use the name Sophie Albert (Albert is her maternal grandmother's maiden surname).

 In 2013, her first project after her win was the drama series Never Say Goodbye, where she was paired with Best Actor Vin Abrenica.
 He later became her real-life boyfriend.
 They worked with Alice Dixson, Cesar Montano, Gardo Versoza and Nora Aunor.

 One of her breakthrough projects after Artista Academy was the 2014 Cinemalaya movie #Y which later on won Special Citation for Ensemble Acting award.
 The film is a coming-of-age story that revolves around the lives of upper-class and modern-day youth, which the title reference to Generation Y, while the hashtag marks this generation known for their affinity with social media and technology, and combines this with a tale of teen suicide, sex, drugs, and alcohol, and the ideological lifestyle of YOLO.

 In the same year, Albert and her Artista Academy co-finalists Chanel Morales and Stephanie Rowe were supposed to top-bill TV5’s adaptation of the hit American suspense series Pretty Little Liars.
 It was supposed to air in April 2014, but a rumor floated that the Pretty Little Liars adaptation was already shelved.
 Although TV5 denied the rumor, the project was never aired.

 After this, Albert headlined a few episodes of TV5’s Wattpad Presents until she decided to return to ABS-CBN.